The Carlton Hall of Fame was established in 1987 and recognises contributions made to the Club by individuals.

 Accordingly, Craig Bradley, Bert Deacon, Bruce Doull, Alex Jesaulenko, Wayne Johnston, Stephen Kernahan, John Nicholls, Stephen Silvagni and Harry Vallence were elevated following a vote of Club supporters.

-Today, a total of 14 Carlton Inductees are recognized as Legends, with Ken Hands having been elevated in 2006, Robert Walls in 2011, Geoff Southby in 2013, Sergio Silvagni in 2016 and David McKay in 2021.
+Today, a total of 16 Carlton Inductees are recognised as Legends, with Ken Hands having been elevated in 2006, Robert Walls in 2011, Geoff Southby in 2013, Sergio Silvagni in 2016, David McKay in 2021, and Horrie Clover and Ian Collins in 2023.

 Elevated in 1997: